 “Troy actually suggested it could be diabetes and that we should finger-prick Abby just to be safe and that’s when we discovered it.”

-Today is World Diabetes Day and this year’s theme is family – the impact diabetes has on the family and the role of the family in supporting a loved one who has type 1.
+The girls visited Perth Children’s Hospital’s Diabetes Service on World Diabetes Day last month.
+This year’s theme was family – the impact diabetes has on the family and the role of the family in supporting a loved one who has type 1.

-“Mia has certainly stepped up to help Abby and we are thankful for that,” she said.
+“Mia has certainly stepped up to help Abby and we are thankful for that,” Candice said.